Blog

 Over in Confluence, create a new page and paste the Embed URL.

-A new Google Data Studio macro will appear.
+A new Looker Studio macro will appear.
 Set the height of the macro, Publish the page and your new Google Analytics report is now available within Confluence.